 The seven components that affect leadership teams

-For us, there are seven themes to explore, which is how we built Panoptic: accountability, adaptability, capability, communication, connection, strategy and velocity…
+For us, there are seven themes to explore, which is how we built the Leadership Alignment Tool: accountability, adaptability, capability, communication, connection, strategy and velocity…

 Accountability – exploring how comfortable the team is with being accountable, which links to the ability to make decisions and manage consequences.
 This isn’t about blame; it’s important to explore how people are held to account inside the organisation.

 Adaptability – investigating how the organisation and the leadership team deals with change and failure.

 Capability – does everyone have the right skills to do what’s needed well?
 And, if there are gaps, are they known and being acted upon?
 Importantly, do leaders have the resources and capacity?

 Communication – what does this look like for the organisation – are people clear on the strategy and is the communication effective?
 Do people have everything they need practically, and from a knowledge point of view, to do their jobs effectively?
 Is there a desire to engage in conversation, not just one-way messaging?
 As the life blood of any organisation, this is a core component to explore.

 Connection – an understanding of how connected teams are (in leadership) and how connected the people are to the strategy and purpose of the organisation.